![]() |

 ||||

-I needed to be able to cut a reasonably round 16" disk out of some 1/8th" scrap.
+![]() I needed to be able to cut a reasonably round 16" disk out of some 1/8th" scrap.
 No way I can cut it freehand; I can't even maintain the tip distance, let alone follow the line.
-1. So I assembled some parts; this was a really fast deal once I spent a day or two finding the pieces.
-What we have here is a cut-apart HF O/A torch roller guide, a Miller standoff or roller guide which I have never used successfully because I never have that wide a drop or an even surface to work with.
-And a sheetrock circle scoring tool.
-Oh - and a 24 inch long 1/4" rod.
-I thought I had a square bar but I never could find it so the round one had to do; that turned out to be best anyway.2.
+1. So I assembled some parts; this was a really fast deal once I spent a day or two finding the pieces. ![]() 2.
 I cut about an inch or threads on one end of the rod, added a jam nut and screwed it into one of the brass knuckes from the sawed-up HG standoff, replacing the thumbscrew.
 3. Then the knuckle slips onto one of the roller guide posts on the Miller standoff.
 I only wanted one of the wheels fo this operation.
 Since the rod replaces the thumbscrew to hold the post in the brass knuckle, I tightened the rod, then snugged up the jamb nut.
 4. This is how she looks.
 5. So I cut my circle.
-Not perfect but good enough for my purposes and 100% better than my freehand circles.
+Not perfect but good enough for my purposes and 100% better than my freehand circles. ![]()

 __________________